aliahaleem8/quranjoy/README.md

 - Install Python 3.x
 - Install all required pip packages: `pip install -r requirements.txt`

+# Autogenerate .md for the new files

+0.
+1. Update the urls.json file to include all new files.
+2. Run `python .\generate.py`.
+Confirm it generated *.md files in /generated folder for each new url you entered.
+3. Move *.md files into content/tafseer
+4. Follow the steps from "Rebuild website when working on it" to generate proper html files accordingly
+5. To add any files into category.

 # Creating a new Video Post

 1. Upload video to youtube as unlisted or public.